tinychameleon/tinychameleon.com/README.md

 The website infrastructure can be deployed to Azure using `make infra`, but note that Azure Deployment Manager does not support all the necessary pieces for activating static website hosting.
+To set up the infrastructure, these steps will need to be taken:

+1. run the `infra` recipe and wait for the deployment to complete;
-The static website hosting must be manually activated via the Azure portal.
+2. activate the storage account static website hosting via the Azure web portal;

-Custom domain name support is still required for the Azure infrastructure code to be considered complete.
+3. create a CloudFlare proxy record via the web portal which points to the storage account static website address.

 Publishing the website content is done via `make deploy`; a production build and infrastructure changes will be automatically run if necessary.